 Support Services include all expenses that indirectly assist, administer and sustain the teaching of pupils.
-Program revenues include state and federal funds associated with specific programs like transportation and food service.
-Also included are student fees for programs such as food service and community education services.
+Program revenues include state and federal funds associated with specific programs like transportation

 Facility Acquisition and Construction includes the costs of construction, equipment, vehicles and other capital items.